Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Main results

 \subsubsection{The case $p=2$ and $\spi$ finite}

 We state a corollary of Theorem \ref{maintheorem} for the specific case where $\nu$ is an atomic measure composed of $n$ atoms and the penalty of the optimization problem \eqref{eq:generalized_lasso} is a mixed $(\ell_1,L^2(\nu))$ norm.
-The proof is given in Section \ref{sec:proof_chi2}.
+The proof is given in Section B of the supplementary material.

 We denote by $|\Theta_T|_{\mathfrak{d}_T} $ the diameter of the interval $\Theta_T$ with respect to the Riemannian metric $\mathfrak{d}_T$ associated to the kernel $\ck_T$ and defined in \eqref{eq:def-Riemann-dist-v2}.